 - A record of the freight in transport (for law enforcement)

-- A reliable record for liability claims
+- A reliable record for cargo claims

 The Method For Paying Drivers (Proof of Delivery)